KaiLv69/kailv69.github.io/_pages/about.md

 I am a third-year Ph.D. candidate at Fudan University, advised by Prof. [Xipeng Qiu](https://xpqiu.github.io/).
 Currently, I am also interning at [Shanghai AI Laboratory](https://www.shlab.org.cn/).

-My primary research centers on the domains of Machine Learning and Natural Language Processing, with a particular focus on large language models and methods to enhance their efficiency and efficacy.
+My research interests lie in the field of Machine Learning and Natural Language Processing, with a particular focus on large language models and methods to enhance their efficiency and efficacy.

 # Education
 - **Fudan University**